henryshunt/c-aws/readme.md

-# ICAWS
+# CAWS
-Version 4 of the Isolated Custom Automatic Weather Station (ICAWS) Project
+Version 4 of the Custom Automatic Weather Station (CAWS) Project

 # Dependencies
 - sqlite3 (pre-installed with Python 3)